 Both the 'Sermon on the Plain' and the 'Sermon on the Mount' are a special call, a challenge for us to "try to live" in the present - the way that will make sense in God's promised future.
-The question is - will we be able to do it?
+The question is, are we up to the challenge, will we be able to do it?
 That is always the question.
-When God gave the Ten Commandments to Moses - the question was -can we do them?
-God know that we can't and we won't.
+When God gave the Ten Commandments to Moses - the question was - can the people do them?
+God knew that we can't and we won't.
 One Person that walked the face of the earth could keep the Law perfectly, and His Name is Jesus.
 God knows we are not going to be able to do it perfectly; God knows who we are - inside and out.
+He crated us.
 If we make the effort and we try - then the future has already arrived in the present in the person and works of Jesus of Nazareth.
-It may seem somewhat upside down to us, but each one of us is called to believe, with great courage and great faith, that it is in fact the right way for us to live - the right side up.
+It may seem somewhat upside down to us, but each one of us is called to believe, with great courage and great faith to be obedient.